rob4abcba/resume/README.md

 #### Description
 - Led and implemented product life-cycle definition and requirements for ISO26262 certification.
 - Identified C++ software bugs in partner supplied DDS security plugin.
-Provided local hot fixes and created public [issue](https://github.com/eProsima/Fast-RTPS/issues/181) for acceptance in the public.
+Provided local hotfixes and created a public [issue](https://github.com/eProsima/Fast-RTPS/issues/181) for merge request acceptance.
 - Developed security definitions for product platform and led in discussions on security and safety with external partners.

 ### [Faraday Future](https://www.ff.com/)